iPeer Instructor Guide

 • Fill in the name and other settings.

-• Review the evaluation carefully, because you will not be able to modify it once you save it.
+6. Review the evaluation criteria carefully, because you will not be able to modify them once saved.

 Tips